sap-tutorials/Tutorials/tutorials/sapui5-webide-setup-datasource/sapui5-webide-setup-datasource.md

 ---
-title: SAP UI5 - Setup the DataSource in the local application
+title: SAPUI5 - Setup the DataSource in the local application
 description: Once the datasource has been defined, configure the local application to use the data.
 tags: [  tutorial>beginner, topic>html5, topic>sapui5, products>sap-hana-cloud-platform ]
 ---
 ## Prerequisites
  - **Proficiency:** Beginner

+ - **Web IDE** If you don't have the Web IDE open, follow these steps: [Enable and open the HANA Cloud Platform Web IDE](https://go.sap.com/developer/tutorials/sapui5-webide-open-webide.html)

  - **Tutorials:** This tutorial is part of a series.
 The previous tutorial is [Set up the Northwind Destination](https://go.sap.com/developer/tutorials/hcp-create-destination.html)

 ## Next Steps